-All students enrolled in the Faculty of Applied Technology students are required to purchase NZS compliant steel-cap safety boots or shoes (certified to standard AS/NZS 2210.3:2009) & safety glasses.
-This is because most programmes have visits to building sites around Christchurch and additionally, our labs have compulsory safety shoe requirements.
+All learners enrolled in the Faculty of Applied Technology are required to purchase NZS compliant steel-cap safety boots or shoes (certified to standard AS/NZS 2210.3:2009) & safety glasses.

+This is because most of the qualifications that are taught in Kahukura have site visits around Christchurch.
+Additionally, the Kahukura and E block workshops and labs have compulsory safety shoe requirements and some spaces also have additional requirements.